kgish/viriciti-assignment-export/frontend/README.md

 The `lib/utils` directory contains a number of useful utilities.

 * date-format: a collection of tools for formatting the date column in the data table.
-* export-to-csv: exports json to a csv file for downloading.
+* export-to-csv: exports JSON to a CSV file for downloading.
 * get-form-error: generic error messages for form validation.
 * aggregate-times: filter for displaying time intervals data table.

 ## Export

-The user can download a csv document by clicking on the download button.
+The user can download a CSV document by clicking on the download button.

 The file name is formatted as `${vehicle_name}-${from_date}-${to_date}.csv`